mhjacks/ansible-pattern-theory/README.md

 * Ansible-based Validated Patterns MAY include one or more work units that can be run on demand to modify (that is, add or remove elements from Ansible inventories, or else to trigger CI/CD-style pipeline runs.
-Elements added to inventories in this way must then be targetted by the automatically run work units, which are expected to be declarative with no or minimal side effects.
+Elements added to inventories in this way must then be targeted by the automatically run work units, which are expected to be declarative with no or minimal side effects.
 In the same way, while the triggering of CI/CD pipelines may be done on demand, the pipelines themselves should be set up declaratively and immutably and be ready to run.